socomsystems/documentation/developer_manual/app/javascript-apis.rst

 Compatibility
 ^^^^^^^^^^^^^

-The provided packages are aimed to be compatible with all `supported Nextcloud releases <https://github.com/nextcloud/server/wiki/Maintenance-and-Release-Schedule>`_.
+The provided packages are aimed to be compatible with all `supported cyfrSpaces releases <https://github.com/nextcloud/server/wiki/Maintenance-and-Release-Schedule>`_.
 However, we may have to change an API in a non-backwards compatible way in the future.
 Thus look out for major version bumps in the packages and read the changelogs.

 Development
 ^^^^^^^^^^^

-Most packages are written in TypeScript in order to generate better API docs automatically but also to ensure compatibility with Nextcloud server in a programmatic way.
+Most packages are written in TypeScript in order to generate better API docs automatically but also to ensure compatibility with cyfrSpaces server in a programmatic way.
 The server is typed in `a dedicated npm package <https://www.npmjs.com/package/@nextcloud/typings>`_ that is used to check type soundness.

 Packages in detail